 All fuel injectors need power and a switching signal from the fuel injection computer.
 This little tool helps you to visually confirm that the fuel injector is getting both.
 Now, a fuel injector Noid light test won't tell you that the fuel injector is bad, but will confirm that it is getting power and the Switching signal (also known as the fuel injector pulse signal).
 Without any of these two signals, the fuel injector will not work.

-The fuel injector Noid light kit that I recommend is the Performance Tool NOID and IAC Light Set - 10-Pc.
-Set, Model# W89501 Noid light set, and here some reasons why:
+The fuel injector Noid light kit that I recommend is the Performance Tool W89501 10-Piece Noid and IAC Light Set, and here some reasons why:

 - This is one of the most complete Noid light kits on the market.
 It contains Noid lights for the different fuel injector connectors used on the majority of makes and models, since not all cars use the same fuel injector connector type.

 - The plastic case keeps all of the noid lights organized and safe.

 - Price is right.